JaimeStill/PatternsAndPractices/04-core-configuration.md

 }
 ```

 Finally, we want to be able to forward the recursive exception message to the calling client so that they are able to detect when an error occurs.
-This is written as middleware to be placed in the middleware pipeline (the implementation of which will be captured in the [Dependency Injection and Middleware](./05-di-and-middleware.md) section):
+This is written as middleware to be placed in the middleware pipeline (the implementation of which will be captured in the [Dependency Injection and Middleware](./05-di-and-middleware.md) article):

 ```cs
 public static void HandleError(this IApplicationBuilder app, LogProvider logger)